Brockenhurst to Lymington walk

 • Alternatively you could stay on the SW as it goes around three sides of this final marshy area (an extra 400m).

 • Lymington Head north alongside the river, then veer left onto Bath Road to get past Berthon Lymington Marina.
 Where this road turns left towards the town centre, keep ahead on Quay Road.
 There are refreshment places on Town Quay or a little further ahead in Quay Hill and the High Street.
-To complete the walk take a short walkway past Trafalgar Place and turn left onto Mill Lane leading to the Town station.
+To complete the walk take the riverside path by the Ship Inn (or an alleyway off Quay Hill) to Mill Lane and the Town station.

-• For an optional extension continue along the road, cross the Town Bridge and return along the other side of the river.
-Take a footpath up a small hill to the Walhampton Monument and go down Monument Lane to the Pier station.
+• For an optional extension keep ahead on Waterloo Road, cross the Town Bridge and return along the other side of the river.
+Take a footpath uphill to the Walhampton Monument and go down Monument Lane to the Ferry Terminal and the Pier station.

 It is tempting to continue along the riverfront but another large marina would eventually force you away from it.